hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-run-your-application.md

 ## Reach your application from outside world

-The previous section described that containers in Hyper_ can be reached through IP, but after all, those are still private IP addresses.
+The previous section described that containers in Hyper.sh can be reached through IP, but after all, those are still private IP addresses.
 How can we visit our application from outside world?

 It's quite simple: using a floating IP.

-Floating IP (or fip) is a real **public IP** allocated by SDN component in Hyper_ and can be attached with specific container.
+Floating IP (or fip) is a real **public IP** allocated by SDN component in Hyper.sh and can be attached with specific container.
 That's a standard workflow in many mature cloud platforms like AWS, GCE or OpenStack.
 We allow you to do this in a container cloud.

 ```
 $ hyper fip allocate 1